dportik/SuperCRUNCH/README.md

 ## Installation

 **SuperCRUNCH** consists of several Python modules that can be used as command line scripts, and therefore does not require any installation.
-The scripts function independently, and do not require being used in the same directory.
+The scripts function independently, and do not require being contained and used from the same directory.
 There are several external dependencies that should be installed prior to use of **SuperCRUNCH**, including:

 + [Biopython](https://biopython.org/)
 + [NCBI-BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)